StevenBlack/intl/readme.md

 MDY() returns a character expression in month-day-year sequence, for example "June 26 1996".

-**Internationalization Gotcha:** MDY() comes from vfp, and the language varies with vfp's localized language.
+**Internationalization Gotcha:** MDY() comes from VFP, and the language varies with VFP's localized language.
 MDY()respects the setting of SET CENTURY.

 ### `MESSAGE()`